-Accordingly, we will need additional funding to support our continuing operations.
+Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or through other sources, which may include collaborations with third parties.
-Adequate additional funding may not be available to us on acceptable terms, or at all.
-Our failure to obtain additional funding as and when needed would have a material adverse effect on our financial condition and our ability to pursue our business strategy or continue operations.
+Adequate additional financing may not be available to us on acceptable terms, or at all.
+Our failure to raise capital as and when needed would have a material adverse effect on our financial condition and our ability to pursue our business strategy or continue operations.
 We will need to generate significant revenues to achieve profitability, and we may never do so.